-To prove to the world that dinosaurs once lived on the earth we put their bones on display in museums.
-But there is obviously nothing to show to prove that Jesus came alive and returned to Heaven.
-If we were to show His dead body we would not prove the resurrection, we would disprove it!
-And how can we show His living body when it is in Heaven?
-We do, however, have the written testimony of those who saw Him alive before He returned to Heaven.
-We must decide for ourselves whether their accounts are true.
-Everything suggests that they are true, as Study 5 points out!
+To prove that dinosaurs once lived on earth we put their bones on display.
+But there is nothing left to show when Jesus came alive and returned to Heaven.
+We do, however, have the honest account of those who saw Him alive before He returned to Heaven.
+We must decide if their account is true.
+Everything suggests it is!
+See Study 5.

 Explain: “… as by one born out of due time.”

 Paul was the last person to see the risen Christ.
-It was probably many months later than the rest of the apostles.
-In this verse he is saying something like this: “I missed the appearances of Jesus that the others saw.
-I was a younger man and not one of the disciples at the time.
-Jesus showed Himself alive to them before He returned to Heaven but to me (and to me only!) after he had returned to Heaven!!
+It was probably many months later than the other apostles.
+In this verse he is saying: “I missed the appearances of Jesus because I was not a disciple at the time.
+Jesus showed Himself alive to them before He returned to Heaven but to me (and to me only!) after he had returned to Heaven!
 I was the last to see Him.
 I arrived late on the scene like a baby born at the wrong time.”

 QUESTION PAGE 17 (Margin)